 6.5 Fine Motor Activities

-Likewise, play the piano, thread beads, or complete puzzles—activities that call for deft hand movements so these exercises support in developing the writing-related fine motor skills.
+Likewise, play the piano, thread beads, or complete puzzles—activities that call for deft hand movements- so these exercises support the development of writing-related fine motor skills.

 So next time someone compliments your calligraphy or comments on your handwriting, don’t be modest and embrace your inner genius.
 After all, not everyone can make their shopping list look good enough to frame.